 Some medical conditions, physiological disorders, and stressful or traumatic life events can look a lot like ADHD, so it is best to bring your child to a specialist to have them diagnosed.

 Meeting with a qualified professional will help you rule out other mental disorders, stressful life events, medical conditions, and other behavioral issues, so that you can move forward to the most accurate diagnosis.

 This is the first post I've written on this blog about ADHD.
-I will be following up with a series on ADHD resources in the Summer of 2021.
+I will be following up with a series on ADHD resources in the Fall of 2021.